pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/ribbon/README.md

 [Extra demo](https://css-gymnastics.protailwind.com/solutions/ribbon/extra)

-If you've completed the challenge, try create the same ribbon on the top left corner as well!
+If you've completed the challenge, try create the same ribbon on the different corners as well!

+What about different sizes, colors?
 This should expose a few interesting points you'd consider if you were to create a re-usable Ribbon component with custom parameters.

 ---